§ 20-103 Individual and Community Sewage Disposal Systems; Required Sewer Connections; Prohibited Acts.

 - INFLOW AND INFILTRATION

-- Identified extraneous non-sewage-related water flow entering into the sewer system whether private or public.
-Such flow shall constitute an illegal connection as provided for in this Chapter.
+- Identified extraneous non-sewage-related water flow entering into the sewer system, whether private or public.
+Such flow shall constitute an illegal connection as provided for in this Part.

 - INSPECTION FEE

 - The fee charged by Mifflinburg to any party for sewer line construction or reconstruction inspection services or other services as provided.
 Such fee may be by a contractual basis or by time and materials as set by resolution of the Mifflinburg Borough Council.